 The Course Co-ordinator is Rhona Dunnett, National Youth Arts Programme Manager and a member of staff at the Department of Applied Social Studies, Maynooth University acts as Academic Director of the Certificate programme.

-Please contact Rhona Dunnett, National Youth Arts Programme Manager, at rhona@nyci.ie with any questions about the Certificate or queries about the application process.
+Please contact Rhona Dunnett, National Youth Arts Programme Manager, at rhona@nyci.ie with any questions about the Certificate!

 "*" indicates required fields